OSAS/project-presos/rdo/presentations/openstack/slides.md

 # An Introduction to OpenStack

-## LinuxCon Dublin, 2015

 ## Rich Bowen - rbowen@redhat.com

 ---

 ![openstack](images/openstack.png)

-note: A Foundation, and a software project.
+note: A Foundation, a community, and a software project.

 ---